mattermost/docs/source/help/apps/desktop-changelog.rst

 - Google oAuth with Gmail addresses no longer works on the Desktop app. `MM-23057 <https://mattermost.atlassian.net/browse/MM-23057>`_
 - When minimizing the app and then maximizing it, it sometimes doesn't restore to the right position but "jumps" to a different place in the taskbar. `MM-23195 <https://mattermost.atlassian.net/browse/MM-23195>`_
 - No notification on Windows if the app is closed on the channel where the message is posted. `MM-23215 <https://mattermost.atlassian.net/browse/MM-23215>`_
-- Segmentation Fault crashes might be be experienced in some linux desktop clients.
+- Crashes might be be experienced in some linux desktop clients.
 This is an upstream bug in the ``libnotifyapp`` library and a recommended workaround is to disable the system tray icon in the Desktop settings.
 - On some Linux distros, a sandbox setting is preventing apps from opening links in the browser (see https://github.com/electron/electron/issues/17972#issuecomment-486927073).
 While this is fixed for most installers, it is not on the tgz.
 In this case manual intervention is required via ``$ chmod 4755 <installpath>/chrome-sandbox``.
 - Pressing Enter multiple times during Basic Authentication causes a crash.
 - The confirmation dialog from UAC names MSI installers with random numbers.